chemrysri/agenticai-lab/README.md

 # agenticai-lab
-A repository for learnings and experimentation with AI projecys
+A repository for learnings and experimentation with AI projects